giuseppefisicaro/mulskips/docs/source/developers.rst

 Before the merge request, you have to update your **newbranch** branch from the **devel** branch (which will be updated from the main one) with ``git rebase devel`` and solve the conflicts if necessary.

-Then go to GitLab_ and do a merge-request.
+Then go to GitHub_ and do a merge-request.
 Finally do not change your **newbranch** branch because the merge request will be affected.
 In function of the remarks of the reviewer, you change you **newbranch** branch, do a ``git pull origin newbranch`` to propagate the commits.

 Development of a new functionality